 For most students, the magnet qualification process should not be a matter of concern – if your child is well-behaved, has relatively good attendance, and maintains a high C average or better, it should be nothing to worry about.
 However, if your child has had trouble with grades, discipline, or truancy, it may be wise to consult the minimum score table and cross-reference your child’s estimated matrix score to ensure that your child is not applying for programs from which they would be automatically disqualified.

-When all qualified applicants have been identified, the magnet coordinators will fill the available seats using a lottery system.
+When all qualified Phase 1 applicants have been identified, the magnet coordinators will fill the available seats using a lottery system.
 This means that students are selected at random.
 The process is typically automated – a computer program will assign a random number to each student and then sort the numbers from least to greatest, giving each student a ranking.

 Every HISD magnet school reserves 25% of available seats at the prime entry level – i.e. kindergarten, sixth grade, or ninth grade – for siblings of currently enrolled students who will still be enrolled when the applicants matriculate.
 If the number of sibling applicants is less than or equal to the number of allotted seats, then all of them will be accepted, and any unfilled allotted seats will be re-assigned to the general lottery.
 Frequently, however, the number of sibling applicants exceeds the allotted number of spaces.
-When this happens, all sibling applications are placed in a lottery, and students are selected at random to fill the reserved spaces.
-Students who are not selected in the sibling lottery will then be considered in the general lottery, on an equal footing with non-sibling applicants.
+When this happens, siblings are placed in a lottery for the available spaces, and those who are not awarded spaces end up at the top of the waitlist for the magnet program their sibling attends.

 If your child is waitlisted for every school – which is unlikely, but possible, if you apply to a varied range of programs – don’t despair just yet.
 With the exception of the ten most coveted schools in all of HISD, the top 40 ranks or so of the waitlist are likely to be offered admission when students ranked ahead of them choose other schools.
 At some of the less sought-after middle schools, the first 80 or more waitlisted students are likely to be admitted, and many high schools will ultimately offer admission to more than 100 waitlisted students.
 So it’s quite reasonable to hold out hope for eventual admission to a waitlist school.
 However, it’s also wise to weigh other options during this time, especially if your child is in elementary school or is ranked below the probable admission range for middle and high schools.

 Of course, it’s possible that the school to which your child was accepted wasn’t your first choice, and that you’re still on the waitlist for a school you ranked higher when you applied.
 If you’re hoping for an eventual offer of admission from one of your waitlisted schools, should you still accept the offer you already have?
 Actually, yes.
 In a stark contrast to the college admissions process, school commitments are non-binding during the acceptance period.
 If you receive an offer from a school that you like better, simply tell the original school that you’re accepting a different offer and register your child at the second school.
 In this situation, it’s very important that you notify the original school and receive confirmation from them before accepting the new offer of admission.
 If you attempt to accept an offer of admission while you are already registered in HISD’s online system as having accepted an offer at another school, the system may reject your acceptance and automatically remove your child from all accepted students lists.
-With that being said, as long as all of the necessary paperwork is filled out by the deadline of April 4, you’re fine.
+With that being said, as long as all of the necessary paperwork is filled out by the 2-week deadline, you’re fine.

 When you’ve completed registration, you and your child can have a wonderful summer and look forward to a great education in the fall!

-If you have questions this guide didn’t answer, ask other parents in our forums, or check outHISD's School Choice home page.
+If you have questions this guide didn’t answer, ask other parents in our forums, check out HISD’s School Choice home page.
 Updates may also be posted under the Magnet/School Choice category of the HISD News Blog.